freekrai/freekrai.github.io/_posts/2016-02-04-parse-server-heroku.md

 ### Still Confused?

-If you have more questions about Parse Server, setting up push notifications, moving your data from Parse to MongoDB _or Flybase_, then just feel free to [get in touch](http://rogerstringer.com/contact/) at anytime and I'll be happy to answer any questions or lend a hand or two.
+If you have questions about Parse Server, setting up push notifications, moving your data from Parse to MongoDB _or Flybase_, then just feel free to [get in touch](/contact/) at anytime and I'll be happy to answer any questions or lend a hand or two.